Bamboozlerrl/Rule-Edits/README.md

 #### Section B - The League Managers (LM)
   - (1) League Manager structure overview:
     - (a) The League Managers will consist of at least two members as decided by the CRC and/or current League Managers.
-    - (b) The League Managers are responsible for maintaining league structure including, but not limited to, signups, the big board, statistics collection, awards voting, and TagProLeague in addition to maintaining the information hub, schedule, competitive discord, logos and jerseys, and rulebook in conjunction with the CRC.
+    - (b) The League Managers are responsible for maintaining league structure including, but not limited to, mltp.gg, awards voting, TagProLeague, information hub, schedule, competitive discord, logos and jerseys, and rulebook in conjunction with the CRC.
       - (i) The NALTP CRC may demand full access to any league administrative tools as noted above, as well as the TToC_Bot and any other tool deemed appropriate, to ensure smooth facilitation of the league.
   - (2) Elections:
     - (a) The League Manager role is not an elected position.